A Guide to Contract Manufacturing in Vietnam

 - FAQs

-Cost Competitiveness, Though the Gap with China Is Narrowing
+Cost Competitive (But the Gap with China Is Narrowing)

-Vietnam’s labor costs remain lower than China’s, with the average monthly wage for manufacturing workers hovering around $261 (compared to China’s ~$600+).
+Vietnam’s labor costs remain lower than China’s, with the average monthly wage for manufacturing workers hovering around $261 (compared to approximately $689 in China).
 This wage differential translates into tangible savings, especially for labor-intensive production.

-However, this gap is narrowing.
-As Vietnam’s economy develops, wages and land costs are gradually increasing.
+Still, this is only part of the picture.
 Businesses should consider total landed cost, including component sourcing, logistics, lead times, and quality costs, not just labor rates, when comparing Vietnam to China.

 Vietnam is one of the most open economies in Asia, benefiting from a wide range of free trade agreements (FTAs) that provide tariff reductions and preferential access to key markets.
 These include: